worldluoji/front-end/cross-end/react native/examples/rn-expo-demo/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## 目录说明
+- app directory: A special directory containing only routes and their layouts.
+Any files added to this directory become a screen inside our native app and a page on the web.
+- Root layout: The app/_layout.tsx file.
+It defines shared UI elements such as headers and tab bars so they are consistent between different routes.
+- File name conventions: Index file names, such as index.tsx, match their parent directory and do not add a path segment.
+For example, the index.tsx file in the app directory matches / route.
+- A route file exports a React component as its default value.
+It can use either .js, .jsx, .ts, or .tsx extension.
+- Android, iOS, and web share a unified navigation structure.